Write a little about yourself. Just a paragraph will do.

 lots of words.
 I like being around others who listen to and use

 words as well.].
 I'm a self-admitted workaholic.
-At least until I
+I really just have

 Who are you looking for?